ozontech/file.d/README.md

-# File-d
+# Overview

-## What is it
-File-d is a daemon which allows you to build data pipelines: read, process and output events.
+`file.d` is a daemon which allows you to build data pipelines: read, process and output events.
+Primarily developed to read from files, but also supports numerous input plugins.

+> ⚠ However we use it in production `it's still less than v1.0.0`.
+Please, test your pipelines carefully on dev/stage environments.

 ## Motivation
 Well, we already have a number of similar tools: vector, filebeat, logstash, fluend-d, fluent-bit, etc.

 Performance tests states that best ones achieve around 100MB/sec throughput.
 Guys, its 2020 now.
-Hard disks and network interfaces can read data at rate of a few GB/sec.
-And CPUs can process dozens of GB/sec.
+HDDs and NICs can handle throughput of a few GB/sec and CPUs processes dozens of GB/sec.
 Are you sure 100MB/sec is what we deserve?
-Are you sure 100MB/sec is "fast"?
+Are you sure 100MB/sec is fast?

 ## Main features
 * More than 10x faster compared to the similar tools